 The speaker passes another judgment on these men.
 He directly tells his listener that the young men were not “quite [her] class.”
 This is a more complicated, and fancier, way to say that they were below her.
 She could’ve done much better than them.
 He clearly thinks of himself as of a better variety of man.

-In the fourth line he expresses his distress over the wonders and disappointments inherent to the art of photography.
+In the fourth line, he expresses his distress over the wonders and disappointments inherent to the art of photography.
 It is an “art” like no other.
-It can be give so much, but leave equal amounts, if not more, to the imagination.
+It can be given so much, but leave equal amounts, if not more, to the imagination.

 Photography is easily able to record “dull days” in all their dullness.
 The art also equally captures “hold-it” poses and fake smiles.
 It does not hide “blemishes” on the face or messed up clothes.
 Everything in a photo is wonderfully and terribly as it was when it happened.

 But shows a cat as disinclined, and shades

 That this is a real girl in a real place,

 On the less satisfying side of the equation, photography is also able to obscure the real.
 Sometimes it shows something to be one way when it definitely wasn’t and isn’t.
 The speaker gives the example of a “disinclined” cat and a “doubled” chin.
 In line three the speaker directs his words to the listener’s own chin.
 In reality, it is not doubled, it is a graceful part of her face.